-Noise issues are dealt with by our team and any communication on such matters is recorded and logged.
+Noise issues are dealt with by our team and any communication on such matters is recorded and any ‘hot-spots’ or trends assessed and investigated.
 A noise abatement plan is published, occasionally updated and made available to pilots and operators via our Noise Abatement page, be they rotary wing (helicopters) or fixed wing aircraft.

-Since 2006, when the airport refurbished and widened the runway and installed a precision landing system, the airport committed to a Section 106 Agreement with the local authority, placing for the first time, limits on operating hours and total movements at the airport.
+Since 2005, when the airport refurbished and widened the runway and installed a precision landing system (ILS), the airport committed to a Section 106 Agreement with the local authority, placing for the first time, limits on operating hours and total movements at the airport.
 Additionally, there are limits on the hours when jet engine testing can be undertaken.

-From time-to-time any significant proposals for major development, or for local airspace or flight procedural changes, will have associated stakeholder consultations and links to such consultations placed here.
+From time-to-time any significant proposals for major development, or for local airspace or flight procedural changes, will have associated stakeholder consultations and links to such consultations placed on this website.

 Noise Abatement (guidance for pilots)

 Oxford Airport Circuit Pattern (for our neighbours)

 Oxford Airport Noise Contours (15.5 MB pdf)